-Zoos all over the world need every cent they can raise, so if you had the chance to play with a real live wombat for say 15 minutes, that’s gotta be worth something, right?
+Zoos all over the world need every cent they can raise, so if visitors had the chance to play with a real live wombat for say 15 minutes, that’s gotta be worth something, right?
 But how much exactly?

-Everyone LOVED the Wombat Experience and rated it (and the zoo) very highly.
+Everyone loved the wombat experience and rated it (and the zoo) very highly.
 But, the average amount paid per person was only $16 (lower than the normal price of $20).

-In other words, those who paid by card were highly educated, very happy with the experience, and only paying for 1 or 2 people.
+In other words, those who paid by card were highly educated, very happy with the experience and were only paying for one or two people.
 They paid more than those who paid by cash.

 Those who paid by cash were less educated, dissatisfied with the experience and were paying for a big group.